Beacons vs Linktree: Fees, Free Plans, and Which One Creators Pick

 Which is better for selling products, Linktree or Beacons?

 Beacons typically wins for selling digital products on the free plan because it includes a built-in store.
 Linktree only drops its 9–12% seller fee on its $35/mo Premium plan.
-If 0% commerce fees matter, Linklay charges 0% on every plan.
+Linklay does not process creator payments or take a cut of creator sales — link out to any external checkout.

 Which tool has better analytics?

-Both Linktree and Beacons gate their advanced analytics behind paid tiers — Linktree Pro at $15/mo, Beacons Creator at $10/mo.
+Both Linktree and Beacons gate their advanced analytics behind paid tiers — Linktree Pro at $15/mo, Beacons Creator Plus at $30/mo.
 Linklay includes real-time visitor analytics, device breakdowns, and geographic data on its free plan.

 Which link in bio tool is best for SEO?